Back to blog

 Best for: Teams that want to stand out in crowded inboxes with image and video personalization.

-Lemlist’s unique angle is visual personalization.
-You can embed personalized images, GIFs, and videos in cold emails where the prospect’s name, company logo, or LinkedIn photo appears in the creative.
-In a sea of text-only cold emails, this genuinely stands out.
+Lemlist’s angle is visual personalization.
+You can embed personalized images, GIFs, and videos where the prospect’s name, company logo, or LinkedIn photo appears in the creative.
+In a sea of text-only cold emails, that genuinely stands out.
+Apollo does text personalization through variables; Lemlist adds a visual layer that can lift engagement for the right audiences.
+If your ICP responds to creative outreach (marketing agencies, design firms, consumer brands), it is a real differentiator.

 5. Reply.io: Multichannel with AI writing